-SR is a 15 year old boy.
-He presents with a poorly localizing pain in the region of the right lower thigh and knee of 2 months duration.
-The father recalls a fall in school a year prior and the pain started some time after the fall.
+A 15 year old boy presents with a poorly localizing pain in the region of the right lower thigh and knee of 2 months duration.
+The father recalls a fall in school a year ago and the pain started some time after the fall.
 The pain is generally constant but often wakes the boy at night.

-Repeated blood tests have shown normal full [complete] blood counts, acute phase reactants (ESR) and X rays / MRI of the knee.
-He has received various diagnostic labels before presentation including being a possible malingerer who wishes to avoid school.
+Repeated investigations have shown normal full [complete] blood counts, acute phase reactants (ESR), X-rays and MRI of the knee.
+He has received various diagnostic labels before presentation including being a possible malingerer with school avoidance.

-- Many cases of limp or limb pain are attributed to trauma which actually is insignificant or eventually irrelevant to the final diagnosis.
+- Many cases of limp or limb pain are attributed to trauma which may be insignificant or eventually irrelevant to the final diagnosis.

 - Hip examination (see pGALS pREMS-hips) is important and reduced internal rotation is the first movement to be restricted with hip disease irrespective of the cause.